ned14/nedmalloc/Readme.txt

 You will suffer memory leakage unless you call neddisablethreadcache() per pool for every thread which exits.
 This is because nedalloc cannot portably know when a thread exits and thus when its thread cache can be returned for use by other code.
+Don't forget pool zero, the system pool.

 For C++ type allocation patterns (where the same sizes of memory are regularly allocated and deallocated as objects are created and destroyed),